 Types of Mutations

-- Mutation is a process that produces a gene or chromosome that differs from the wild type (arbitrary standard for what “normal” is for an organism).
+- The mutation is a process that produces a gene or chromosome that differs from the wild type (arbitrary standard for what “normal” is for an organism).

 - The mutation may result due to changes either on the gene or the chromosome itself.
 Thus, broadly mutation maybe: